 My back is already sorta messed up, but sitting wrong on the bike a few times made it feel worse.
 It wasn’t until I got my bike positioned correctly that I was able to adopt proper form.

 The biggest form issue is NOT keeping your back straight and core tight.
 Your back should NOT be rounded.
+If you have a bad back, a recumbent bike might be better for you.

 If you find that it is, you may need to lean forward into the bike more, requiring you to either bend your arms at the elbows a bit more or adjusting your handle height.